automenta/senars9/NEXT.md

 **All tests pass.** We have a stable and performant platform comprising the core components of a cognitive architecture.
 The comprehensive test suite validates that all core functionality works correctly, providing a solid launchpad for advanced features.

 #### **Phase 2: Introspection & Bootstrapping (✅ COMPLETE)**
-**All components implemented and tested.** The core self-development loop is fully functional with sophisticated implementations:
+**All components implemented and tested.** The self-development loop is fully functional with sophisticated implementations:
 1.  **✅ WebSocketServer (1,199 lines)**: Comprehensive real-time communication system with NARS protocol, streaming, and subscription management
 2.  **✅ BootstrapAgent (656 lines)**: Advanced 4-phase bootstrap process with file watching, LM integration, and self-improvement loop (moved to agent layer)
 3.  **✅ PatternDetector (737 lines)**: Sophisticated temporal, causal, and hierarchical pattern recognition with prediction capabilities